Members

 • 2016/2017: Aran O’Hare (Moved to PhD in University College London).

-• 2016/2017: Patrick Mullan (Awarded QUB prize for best MSci Physics project.
-Now PhD student at CERN ALPHA/Swansea University in antihydrogen.
-Photo of Patrick below from POSMOL2019).
+• 2016/2017: Patrick Mullan (Awarded QUB prize for best MSci Physics project, then PhD student at CERN ALPHA/Swansea University in antihydrogen, and now Postdoc at ETH Zurich.
+Photo of Patrick below from POSMOL 2019, Serbia).

 Honorary group members